codefellows/setup-guide/system-setup/windows/10-vscode.md

 Now it's time to install VSCode Text Editor, a sophisticated text editor for code, markup, and prose.

-> **Follow the below instructions in order**, paying attention to any notes specific to Windows or Mac, depending on your operating system.
+> **Follow the below instructions in order**, paying attention to any notes specific to your operating system.

+---

 ## Get Started

-- Close any open terminal windows.
+- **_Close any open terminal windows!!!_**
 - Download [VSCode](https://code.visualstudio.com/download) and install.

-### Windows Users

 - If this window displays during set up, be sure the following boxes are selected
 ![VSCode](../vscode.png)

+> _These next instructions have a **very specific** order for Windows Users_.
+Please read carefully.

 - Open VSCode
-- Install the Remote WSL Extension.
-To do this:
 - On the bottom left hand side you will see a settings ("gear") icon.
-  - Click this, then click "Extensions".
+- Click this, then select "Extensions".
 - A side-bar will slide out and at the top you can search for extensions.
-  - Click "install" on the extension you want.
+- Search for "Remote WSL" and click the "Install" button
 - Close VSCode
 - Re-open your terminal
 - Run the following command in your terminal: